aqib1/Subscription-API/README.md

 Running the Subscription Service for develoment
 It is neccessary run the services following an order,

+- Eureka Server

-Eureka Server, It is necessary wait to Eureka Serves are completly deployed before stating to run the rest of services. java -jar target/EurekaServer-0.0.1.jar
+It is necessary wait to Eureka Serves are completly deployed before stating to run the rest of services. java -jar target/eureka-server-0.0.1.jar

-Email Microservice
+- Email Microservice

 java -jar target/adidas-email-api-0.0.1-SNAPSHOT.jar

-Subscription Microservice
+- Subscription Microservice

 java -jar target/adidas-subscription-api-0.0.1-SNAPSHOT.jar

 Using Subscription Service in development
 If you want to access to Eureka Server to see the registred services, http://localhost:8761 in your browser.